pumascript/puma/README.md

 A meta-function can avoid re-writing the caller expression by returning null instead of the AST.

-## Search in AST using Intrinsec Functions
+## Search in AST using Intrinsic Functions

 There are two global functions that can be used to search for nodes inside a portion of AST.